ckm3/Py-PDM/docs/source/introduction.rst

 Compared with other Python implementations, with the help of Cython, we can obtain a much faster PDM tool.

-As an example, we can create a sinsoidal tiem series with period = :math:`2\pi`:
+As an example, we can create a sinsoidal time series with period = :math:`2\pi`:

 .. code-block:: python